icon

 Projects and Milestones

-• Launch the intern conversion database in the USAJOBS Agency Talent Portal for agencies to access by FY24 Q2.
+• Launched the intern conversion database in the USAJOBS Agency Talent Portal for agencies.

-• Launch the 2024 summer internship experience program in FY24 Q3.
+• Launched the 2024 summer internship experience program.

-• Establish a government-wide Mentoring Program for interns in FY24 Q3.
+• Established a government-wide Mentoring Program for interns.

 Embed DEIA Throughout Government